COSC481W-2025Fall/BookBuddy/README.md

 npm install

 npm run dev

-cd ..
 ```

-Open a new tab in your IDE/Terminal

-You should now be in the bookbuddy directory
+Open a new tab in your IDE/Terminal and get back to the lowercase bookbuddy directory

+Upload the .env file with your openAI and GoogleBooks api key

 MAKE SURE DOCKER IS OPEN AND ON NOW